The full hot tub with bathers can weigh up to 5000 lbs. (~2 tons). Choosing a durable and solid base is a must to prevent it from cracking.

 Gravel base — an easy-to-make and cheap hot tub foundation

-Gravel base is a strong and easy-to-set-up material to support the hot tub.
+Gravel base is a strong and easy-to-set-up material to support your spa.
 Actually, it proposes advantages that non-other foundation has.

 There are several rules to follow while making a gravel hot tub base: